 - Keep your equity.
 Now people will fight me on this and that's ok.
 I'm still a firm believer that unless you're trying to scale big fast (which can be super dangerous) holding the equity of your business close to your heart is the way to go.
 When you give up equity in your company, you open up your entire business to scrutiny, elongated decision-making processes, tax implications, more complicated finances, etc. There are two sides to every story, but at least to start out with, keep your baby yours until you have a good reason to share it with others.

-If you'd like to dive into the lessons and recommendations I have to share about the finances, branding/marketing, business development, or operations and systems of starting a small business - those posts are coming soon!
+Check out my other lessons and recommendations about branding/marketing, business development, finances, and operations and systems of starting a small business too!
 And if you'd like a full step-by-step guide on how to start your online/virtual business, I documented all of those steps in great detail in my Work From Home Playbook, so check that out too!

 At the end of the day, build a business that allows you to do work you believe in, gives you purpose, and gets you fired up.
 If you're true to yourself and adopt this approach, you'll always be motivated to do the work.
 And you have to be motivated to invest the blood, sweat, and tears into your business to make it work because if you're not, there are few changes it'll actually survive.

 You have to keep the fire burning, baby.